Position

 • Manage and supervise aviation staff, including pilots, flight attendants, and ground crew.

-• Coordinate and oversee flight schedules, ensuring timely and efficient operations.
+• Coordinate flight schedules and ensure timely operations.

 Qualifications